 Current environmental issues affecting the Gabonese people: deforestation (the forests that cover three-quarters of the country are threatened by excessive logging); burgeoning population exacerbating disposal of solid waste; oil industry contributing to water pollution; wildlife poaching.

-Google maps Gabon
+Google Maps Gabon

 The capital and other divisions